 - Fees earned per year

-- Back office duties (e.g talent leadership, risk etc)
+- Your back office duties (e.g talent leadership, risk etc)

-- Service line (e.g advisory/consulting partners deliver the most value in the marketplace, therefore they earn more)
+- Service line (e.g advisory/consulting partners deliver the most value in the marketplace so earn more)

 - Helping other employees become Partner